Browse by . . .

 in New York City

-John at the Casino
+John at Disneyland and the Casino

+At the New York-New York Hotel, elevator cabs and hallway wallpaper imitate the details of famous skyscrapers.
+Those same landmarks cover the exterior.
+It is a façade of façades, a skyline as compressed and tasteless as instant soup mix.
 Within, lobby cafes make up a sanitized Greenwich Village street scene, while the Bronx and Queens become areas of the casino.
 I guess they've always been a crap shoot.
 Just as appropriately, Soho is the souvenir shop.

-Another Manhattan skyline?
+I took the ride, ducked in my seat the whole way, and held my glasses.
 But Vegas would be loud and scary without a roller coaster.
 Everywhere slot machines buzz and chime, matching the deafening visual noise all around of neon, glitter, and dark shadow.
 The sounds are there right at dawn, and so are the stereotypes.
 At every hour, cocktail waitresses trot by half awake themselves in uniform, the kind that pushes their breasts up.
+Hey, somebody has to.
+Another Manhattan skyline?

 Downtown and the Strip could as well be one six-mile-long casino, just changing slightly in decor as you navigate from hotel to hotel.
 Prefer half-naked women in togas?
 Try Caesar's Palace.
 Prefer yet another way to confuse inside and outside, day and night?
 Try the Galleria downtown.
 Surrounding them all, a flat expanse of auto shops and malls stretches out as far as the eye can see, baking in the sun, 100 degrees in the rare and desperately needed shade.

-It would be another kind of fakery to call Vegas a den of iniquity.
+You can eat well if you can afford it and if you can stand one more knock-off in a city of knock-offs.
+And there are plenty—Emeril's from New Orleans, the Cactus Cafe from Sante Fe, Spago from LA, Morton's from Chicago, the Palm from New York, the coffee shop and bar from hell.
+But it would be another kind of fakery to call Vegas a den of iniquity.
 Forget the indulgence and those waitresses.
 Think of Disneyland for an older crowd, just another part of capitalism run amok.
 As they turn over the dollar bills, visitors and staff don't look at all like handsome young drunks, compulsive gamblers, or amusing kitsch.
 Except for the cheap Hispanic labor, waiters and guests alike are well scrubbed and overweight.

 BACK to John's arts home page